HardlyDifficult/Crypto/Tutorials/EthDapp/Part3.md

 This compiles your application, generating the `dist/main.js` required when viewing the site.

-This command needs to be repeated anytime you change a js file.
-There are hot-reloading options available to make development easier (included with the Vuejs template mentioned above).
+This command needs to be repeated anytime you change a `.js` file.
+There are hot reloading options available to make development easier (included with the Vuejs template mentioned above).

 #### `--mode=development`